 To paraphrase the words of others, this month-long event promises one of the most dazzling mixes of the traditional and the hip in the Singaporean festive calendar.

 When I visited Geylang Serai Bazaar last year, I was still groping about for the right (and efficient) way to do my festive light-up posts.
 No thanks to that, I was obsessed with taking pictures with my then Nikon D7000.
 I think I ended up only buying from two food stalls.

 Not going to happen this year.
 While food isn’t one of my major blogging niche, I’m determined to stuff more down this year.
 My LG G6 has also been behaving admirably, so this year I wouldn’t have to queue and eat with a chunk of magnesium alloy dangling before me.
 In other words, it’s time to feast

 (I.E. More food shots this year.
 I’m verbose, am I not?)

-Secondly, I got my dates wrong, of all possible mistakes.
-While the Ramadan bazaar and festive lights began on May 12, Ramadan itself doesn’t start till May 15 i.e. the day after my visit.
+Thirdly, I got my dates wrong, of all possible mistakes.
+While the Ramadan bazaar and festive lights began on May 12, Ramadan itself doesn’t start till May 15, i.e., the day after my visit.
 Likely because of this, many stalls were still in the process of setting up; carpenters were literally sawing away when I stepped in.

-On the bright side, this meant crowds were thinner and photo-taking was easier.
+On the bright side, the above meant crowds were thinner and photo-taking was easier.
 For those of you who are into “the full swing” of things, I would advise that you schedule your visit for after May 18th.

 Geylang Serai Bazaar 2018 Food & Drinks!